Excel VBA: Modeless MsgBox (Create with 3 Ways)

 • The fifth line displays a message box with a Yes/No option and makes it system-modal (so that anyone can interact outside the message box in Excel while making a choice).
 The function call to MessageBox includes the message text, caption, and button options, and the user’s response is stored in the “Response” variable.

-• The next few lines check the user’s response with the If-Else If the user clicks Yes, another message box will pop up with instructions to copy the range, and if the user clicks No, the user will get another message box with instructions to close the dialog box.
+• The next few lines check the user’s response with the If-Else.
+If the user clicks Yes, another message box will pop up with instructions to copy the range, and if the user clicks No, the user will get another message box with instructions to close the dialog box.

-As we can clearly see in the video above, while the message box is open, we can click elsewhere on the sheet, and the message box isn’t going away either.
+While the message box is open, we can click elsewhere on the sheet, and the message box isn’t going away either.
 So, it’s very advantageous for users to see and engage with the worksheet while they are getting instructions from the dialog boxes.

 Here, we can see that we have to deal with a total of 3 message boxes.
 In the first box, it asks for our opinion, and based on our response, it gives two different boxes for two separate attempts.
 Actually, this message box passes the rules to copy a range in a worksheet.
 So, our main objective should be, able to select and copy a range in Excel.
 But here, we can see that, while the message box is opened and showing the instructions, we can select any cell or range in our sheet.